 Psoriasis isn't contagious.
 It can't be spread by touch or other close contact.

 People with psoriasis tend to have other conditions that cause inflammation, like Crohn's disease, diabetes, metabolic syndrome, fatty liver disease, and obesity.
-If you have it, you're more likely to get cancer, heart disease, depression, and a kind of eye disease called uveitis.
-You also have as much as a 1-in-3 chance of getting psoriatic arthritis, which causes joint pain, stiffness, and swelling.
+If you have it, you may be more likely to get heart disease, depression, and a kind of eye disease called uveitis.
+You also have as much as a 1-in-3 chance of getting psoriatic arthritis, which causes joint pain, stiffness, and swelling, and joint deformity.